AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 ### Edit an existing relationship field {#edit-relationship}

-To change the reference schema, select a field with an existing relationship then select **[!UICONTROL Edit relationship]** in the **[!UICONTROL Field properties]** sidebar.
+To change the reference schema, select a field with an existing relationship, then select **[!UICONTROL Edit relationship]** in the **[!UICONTROL Field properties]** sidebar.

 ![The Schema Editor with Edit relationship highlighted.](../images/tutorials/relationship/edit-relationship.png)

-The [!UICONTROL Add relationship] dialog appears.
-From here you can follow the process outlined in [defining a relationship field](#relationship-field) or delete the relationship.
+The [!UICONTROL Edit relationship] dialog appears.
+From here, you can follow the process outlined in [defining a relationship field](#relationship-field) or delete the relationship.
 Select **[!UICONTROL Delete relationship]** to remove the relationship to the reference schema.

 ![The Edit relationship dialog.](../images/tutorials/relationship/edit-relationship-dialog.png)